ncp38/cs142-s24-inclass/out/production/cs142-s24-inclass/lab1/WheelOfFortune.md

    display it nicely formatted.
 Don't worry about getting everything to look perfect.

-3. Each person on the team should have their own copy of this file, but I recommend filling in __one__ team member's markdown file.
-   When your team is done with the lab, make sure to coordinate about how to get each team member can get the files the group worked on!
-I recommend doing this before leaving the lab session, as it is very easy to have an issue come up (mistyped email address, forgetfulness, etc.)

-   Make sure to write down your name and who you worked with at the top of this file and at the top of your Java code!

 ## Goals

-By the time that you are done with this activity, you and your partner should be able to:
+By the time that you are done with this activity, you should be able to:

 * remember how to use `for` loops to iterate over arrays,
 * use arrays in different ways to solve problems,
-* learn some things about Strings in Java,
+* and learn some things about Strings in Java.
-* and work more effectively as a team.

 ## Playing the Game

 Run `WheelOfFortune.java` to play the game.
 It is a two-player game: the first player should enter an English phrase in all lowercase letters that the second player will have to guess, letter by letter.
-You and your partner should play a few times before getting together to answer the questions.
+You should play a few times before answering the questions.
 Limit yourself to ~5 minutes.

 Note that to answer these questions, you may need to go back and play the game again to answer some of the questions to come.
 But you should